The Military in Spain: Modernizing Forces for the Future

 Spanish Navy (Armada Española)

-Spain’s Navy protects the country’s maritime interests and contributes to international operations.
+Spain’s Navy safeguards the nation’s maritime interests and supports international operations.

 Its structure includes: